dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Slack: Dust doesn't take into account external files or content behind a URL.
 Notion: Dust doesn't take into account external files or content behind a URL.
-Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
+Google Drive: Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
+By default, Dust doesn't take into account .pdf files.
+Email us at team@dust.tt to include .pdf files.
 Github: Dust only gathers data from issues, discussions, and top-level pull request comments (but not in-code comments in pull requests, nor the actual source code or other GitHub data)

 ### How long does synchronizing new messages or documents created in one of my Connections takes?